 2.07 BULLETIN BOARD.
 The bulletin board in the student mailroom is reserved for notices of particular interest to graduate students.
-To avoid cluttering, we ask that all notices on this board be posted by the Graduate Office.
+To avoid cluttering, we ask that all notices on this board be posted by the Chem/Biochem.
+Dept. Office only.
 Please check this bulletin board frequently.

-Financial Support
+3.0 Financial Support

 3.01 FEES.
 Most graduate students in the Department receive a stipend from funds administered by the University.
 This support may be in the form of teaching assistantships, research assistantships, fellowships, or scholarships.
-Students pay any fees other than academic (e.g. health services).
-To receive the tuition supplement (tuition is paid for out of departmental or grant funds), you must register for a course load of nine semester hours for the first academic year semester and for six credits for each academic year semester thereafter.
-You must also register for one hour in each Summer I and II session.
-Any additional fees must be paid at the time of registration but they can be payroll deducted.
+Students pay any fees other than tuition (e.g. health center, technology, etc.).
+To receive the tuition supplement (tuition is paid for out of departmental or grant funds), you must register for a course load of nine credit hours for the first academic semester and for six credit hours each academic semester (Fall or Spring) thereafter.
+You must also register for three credit hours each summer session.
+Any additional fees must be paid at the time of registration, but they can be payroll deducted.
 Student activity cards for admission to athletic events can be purchased at registration.
 You must participate in the group medical insurance plan unless you have equal or better coverage.
 The student health center reviews alternate coverage and awards waivers to those who can prove they have comparable or better coverage.
-The cost of health insurance and health center access is projected to be ~\$1000 per year after college and university supplements.
+The cost of health insurance and health center access is covered by the college and university supplements.
 Injuries arising during official duties are covered by workmen's compensation.
 Graduate assistants are paid semimonthly by check.
 Federal and state income taxes will be deducted from these checks.
 The University requires direct deposit of your paycheck to your financial institution.

 3.02 TEACHING ASSISTANTSHIPS.
 A teaching assistantship provides training in the fundamentals of chemistry and experience in leading a class of students.
 The experience is especially valuable for students who will eventually seek academic appointments.
-Teaching assistants normally devote 4 to 8 contact hours (about 14-18 total hours) per week toward the supervision and operation of our undergraduate laboratory and/or recitation sections.
-A portion of the teaching assistant assignment in most courses is to assist in grading hour quizzes, final exams and homework, as may be required by the staff member in charge.
-In addition, as a T.A. you may be required to attend briefing sessions and, for the initial assisting in a course, may be required to attend the lectures in the course.
+Teaching assistants devote 20 hours per week toward the supervision and operation of our undergraduate laboratory and/or recitation sections.
+A portion of the teaching assistant assignment in most courses is to assist in grading and recording grades for quizzes, final exams and homework, as may be required by the staff member in charge.
+In addition, as a TA you may be required to attend briefing sessions and you may be required to attend the lectures in the course.
 You should bear in mind that attendance at these briefing sessions and course lectures is an essential part of your duties.
 Teaching assistants who fail to satisfactorily fulfill the responsibilities assigned them may have their appointments revoked.

 During a semester, illness or other conflicts may require a substitute for your teaching assignment.
 It is your responsibility to see that your assignment is met.
-Often you can arrange with other T.A.s with similar assignments to trade sections to remedy a short term conflict.
+Often you can arrange with other TAs that have similar assignments to trade sections to remedy a short-term conflict.
+You should always keep your teaching mentor/advisor informed of any changes.
 Please be aware that if the Department has to pay someone to replace you, then your stipend will be reduced by that amount.